KrzysztofZiemski/shop3/README.md

 ## Description

 The project made for pass a first step bootcamp.
-It consists of backend(folder backend) and frontend(folder src)
+The projekt works with shop-backend project

 ## Used

     JAVASCRIPT
     SASS
     WEBPACK
-    NODE.JS

 ## Required programs

-Node.js
 NPM or yarn

 ## Installing

-Download the project from [pip](https://github.com/KrzysztofZiemski/shop.git)
+Download the project from [pip](https://github.com/KrzysztofZiemski/shop-frontend.git)

 Open folder witch project in command-line and put command: